 Ultimate 10 Day Riviera Maya Itinerary

-Are you organizing your Riviera itinerary but need help determining where to go and for how long?
-You’ve come to the right place!
+Are you organizing your Riviera trip but need help determining where to go and for how long?
 I’ve got you covered with this detailed 10 Day Riviera Maya Itinerary!

-If you plan to visit for less or more than 10 days, I will also include a 7 Day Riviera May itinerary and a 14 Day Riviera Maya itinerary.
+If you plan to visit for less or more than 10 days, take the best of this itinerary and make your own!

 I’ve visited the Riviera Maya many times and visited every town there.
 I know the cities well and my way around from place to place.
 Through my many visits, I’ve picked up a few tips, and I’ll be sharing those with you!

-First time visiting?
-Use this transportation guide to get from Cancun Airport to Playa Del Carmen! (you can also use most methods in that article to get anywhere from Cancun airport)
+Is it your first time visiting this region of Mexico?
+Use this transportation guide to get from Cancun Airport to Playa Del Carmen!

 Day 1-3: Playa Del Carmen

-You’ve arrived at Cancun International Airport; time to head over to your first stop on your Riviera Maya itinerary, Playa Del Carmen, and let the good times begin.
+You’ve arrived at Cancun International Airport; time to head over to your first stop on your Riviera Maya adventures is in Playa Del Carmen, and let the good times begin.

 While Cancun is famous for its large resorts and beautiful beaches, it lacks beach town charm.
 For the most part, the tourism here is revolved around its large resorts; moving on!